eellak/gsoc17-donationbox/timeline.md

 # Timeline.
-The analytical timeline is below.<br>
+The detailed timeline is below.<br>
 _Last update: 19 - 05 - 2017_